Digital Experience Analytics Overview

 Session Replay

 One of the features at the heart of Digital Experience Analysis is session capture and session replay.
-The visitor’s time spent on your website or app is “captured,” from their mouse movements to their page navigation, to any frustration behaviors they express.
+The visitor’s time spent on your website is “captured,” from their mouse movements to their page navigation, to any frustration behaviors they express.
 You can then later replay these sessions, giving you insight into your visitor’s experience so you can understand the reasoning behind their behavior.

 To use session replay, you need to enable session capture.
 Once user data starts to come in, you can watch replays of user sessions in Digital Assist.